aurooj/SHG-VQA/README.md

 ### Datasets
 We report results on two reasoning-based video question answering datasets: [AGQA](https://cs.stanford.edu/people/ranjaykrishna/agqa/) and [STAR](https://bobbywu.com/STAR/).

-Instructions to preprocess AGQA and STAR (to be added)
+Instructions to preprocess AGQA and STAR are given below.

 #### AGQA
 Download train and val split for the balanced version of AGQA 2.0 we used in our experiments from [here](https://drive.google.com/file/d/17_rqCnR9whlXRPd9RfubhPUP8oLCFD4b/view?usp=sharing).